-Synthetic or modern siding such as vinyl, aluminum siding, angelstone, and other been materials have used in the Cabbagetown Northwest Heritage Conservation District rather than renewing the original building material.
-This is usually done to minimize exterior maintenance, such as painting, and to "update" a building's appearance.
-This practice can lead to significant changes in exterior appearance of heritage the buildings.
+Synthetic or modern siding such as vinyl, aluminum siding, angelstone, and other materials have been used in the Cabbagetown Northwest Heritage Conservation District rather than renewing the original building material.
+This is usually done minimize exterior to maintenance, such as painting, and to "update" a building's appearance.
+This practice can lead to significant changes in the exterior appearance of heritage buildings.